DDobrzycki/QuantizeWithSA/README.md

 ## Examples

-python3 main.py --model_name cnn_mnist --number_simulations 1

 ## Contributing

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`.
 3. Make your changes.
-4. Push your branch: `git push origin feature-name`.
+4. Push your branch: `git push develop feature-name`.
 5. Create a pull request.

 ## License